Project concluded (2018 – 2023)

 More Wind Power

-Haeolus shall demonstrate several control strategies allowing wind-hydrogen integration, reducing the unpredictability of power produced by a wind farm, and thereby enabling much higher rates of renewable energy penetration in the European grid.
+Haeolus demonstrated several control strategies allowing wind-hydrogen integration, reducing the unpredictability of power produced by a wind farm, and thereby enabling much higher rates of renewable energy penetration in the European grid.

 Use Cases

-Haeolus will develop and test control strategies for each mode of operation for wind-hydrogen systems: energy storage, mini-grid and fuel production.
+Haeolus developed and test control strategies for each mode of operation for wind-hydrogen systems: energy storage, mini-grid and fuel production.
 The results will be relevant to many wind farms across Europe and worldwide.

 2,5 MW Electrolyser